 RE – Judaism (celebrations, signs and symbols); Christmas and Advent

 Most learning in English and Maths will consist of whole class teaching, followed by independent or group tasks with children generally grouped with those of a similar ability, however some mixed ability groupings will be used when I feel it is appropriate.
-Mrs Norman will be with us for four mornings each week to support children in smaller focus groups.
+Mrs Weller will be with us for three mornings each week to support children in smaller focus groups.

 Sharing thoughts and ideas will be an important part of the children’s learning therefore talk partners are used throughout the year.
 Your child will be seated at a “base table” alongside their talk partner, seats are chosen at random and will be changed each week.
 This encourages children to make new friends, support one another and develop their social communication skills.